Jorge-Hoyos/certifications/aws/associate-level/developer/notes/beginners-guide-to-iam.md

 ---

-- Identity fedaration (including AD, Facebook, linkedIn)
+- Identity federation (including AD, Facebook, linkedIn)
 - Provides temporary access fro user/devices and services, as necessary
 - support PCI DSS compliance
 - IAM is Universal
-- Root account is the email address used when created the account, shouldnt be used
+- Root account is the email address used when created the account, shouldn't be used
 - new user have no permissions at all
 - new users get assigned a access key id and secret access key
 - set up MFA on root account